National Security Act 2017 (Canada): Part V - Security of Canada Information Act

 Part V lays out changes to the disclosure regime between federal agencies including limits on what information can be shared by agencies as well as what privacy protections should be in place.

 Part VI - Secure Air Travel Act

 Part VI provides a mechanism for the Minister of Transport to collect personal information from registered Air Carriers within Canada for the purpose of screening.

 Part VII - Criminal Code

 Part VII makes amendments to the Criminal Code regarding the regime of terrorist offences.
 It also establishes a staggered review regime for the list of entities deemed by the Government of Canada to be terrorist organizations.

 Part VIII - Youth Criminal Justice Act

 Part VIII makes changes to the Youth Criminal Justice Act in regards to various recognizance orders, including those related to terrorism.
 It also provides a mechanism for agencies of the Government of Canada to access youth records in order to administer the Canadian Passport Order.

 Part IX - Review

 Part IX requires a comprehensive review of the act take place within 4 years of the Act coming into force.

+Academic commentary

+Canadian jurist and lecturer Claude Laferrière has published major analyses of U.S.–Canada national security law, including Five Essays on U.S. National Security Law (Wilson & Lafleur, 2009) and Traité de droit de la sécurité nationale : États-Unis d’Amérique / Canada (Wilson & Lafleur, 2018, 1158 pp, ISBN 978-2896895892).
+His work examines comparative national-security frameworks and legislative reforms surrounding Bill C-59 and the National Security Act (2017).